ncatlab/nlab-content/pages/9/6/2/1/1269/content.md

 * Edward Nelson, Internal set theory: a new approach to nonstandard analysis.
 Bull.
 Amer.
 Math.
 Soc.
 83  (1977), no. 6, 1165--1198.

-* Nelson is writing a book on nonstandard analysis in this approach: [draft first chapter](http://www.math.princeton.edu/~nelson/books/1.pdf)
+* Nelson was writing a book on nonstandard analysis in this approach: [draft first chapter](http://www.math.princeton.edu/~nelson/books/1.pdf)

 * A. G. Kusraev, S. S. Kutateladze, Nonstandard Methods of Analysis.
 Mathematics and Its Applications 291, Kluwer 1994 (has also short excursion into external sets)